-Degradation & Insolation Corrected CUF in Solar PV
+Degradation & Insolation Corrected CUF

 Have you ever compared a five-year-old solar power plant that had a cloudy year with a brand-new solar power plant in perfect sun?